annaviper/exoplanets/README.md

 # Data Analysis

 Hypothesis testing to prove Kepler's third law.
-T-test for difference significance between different types of planets.
+T-test for significance between different types of planets.
 Random Forest to classify Kepler objects into exoplanets or false negatives.

 ~~* Overview the general steps you will go through to analyze your data in order to test your hypothesis.
 * Document each step of your data exploration and analysis.